littleblackfish/modeCouplingAnalysis.jl/README.md

 # protein type

 This is a type that keeps a MD trajectory for a protein.
-Some pre-prossing is necessary on the original trajectory.
+Some pre-processing is necessary on the original trajectory.

+## preprocessing of trajectory

+Is accomplished by preprocess.awk script